2023 – 2026

 The licensing innovation arrived in May 2024 with Codestral 22B, which introduced the bespoke Mistral AI Non-Production License (MNPL): weights public on HuggingFace, but commercial / production deployment requires a separate Mistral Commercial License.
 The MNPL pattern was generalized into the Mistral Research License (MRL), which was applied to Mistral Large 2 (July 2024) and Pixtral Large (November 2024).
 The MRL/MNPL pattern is the one tracked by the violet “Research” family pill on this page.

 The licensing turn arrived on January 30, 2025 with Mistral Small 3, which returned to Apache 2.0.
-Every subsequent Mistral open release through April 2026 has shipped under Apache 2.0: Mistral Small 3.1, Devstral, Devstral 2 / Devstral Small 2, Magistral Small, Mistral Large 3, the Ministral 3 family (3B / 8B / 14B), and Mistral Small 4.
+Every subsequent Mistral open release through April 2026 has shipped under Apache 2.0: Mistral Small 3.1, Mistral Small 3.2, Devstral, Devstral Small 1.1, Devstral 2 / Devstral Small 2, Magistral Small, Mistral Large 3, the Ministral 3 family (3B / 8B / 14B), and Mistral Small 4.
 The December 2025 “Mistral 3” family relaunch formalized the Apache 2.0 commitment across every scale — including, notably, the 675B-total-parameter Mistral Large 3 frontier flagship, which is the largest open-weights Mistral model to date and was explicitly framed at launch as a return to permissive open-source.

-The proprietary tier remains active in parallel: Mistral Medium 3 (May 2025), Mistral Saba (February 2025), Mistral OCR / OCR 3, Magistral Medium, and Voxtral TTS (March 2026) all ship closed-weights via la Plateforme.
-The hybrid model — Apache 2.0 open releases for the public-facing flagship lineage, proprietary closed-weights for specialized commercial products — is the licensing equilibrium Mistral has settled into.
+The proprietary tier remains active in parallel: Codestral 25.01 (January 2025), Codestral 25.08 (July 2025), Mistral Medium 3 (May 2025), Mistral OCR 2 (May 2025), Mistral Medium 3.1 (August 2025), Magistral Medium 1.0–1.2 (June–September 2025), Mistral Saba (February 2025), Mistral OCR / OCR 2 / OCR 3, and Voxtral TTS (March 2026) all ship closed-weights via la Plateforme.
+The hybrid model — Apache 2.0 open releases for the public-facing flagship lineage, proprietary closed-weights for specialized commercial products (including the entire Codestral line from version 25.01 onward) — is the licensing equilibrium Mistral has settled into.

 The 2026 release cadence and the NVIDIA partnership